 We have programs designed specifically for you.

 Detox and maintenance medications treat the physical symptoms of drug addiction.
 Counseling and therapy treat the psychological and behavioral symptoms.
+These therapies can be delivered in an inpatient or outpatient setting, but residential treatment is recommended after detox or the initiation of maintenance medication.

 Many people relapse after heroin detox because they don’t know how to maintain sobriety.
 Without therapy, they may not know how to cope with cravings.
 Trauma, stress or other types of triggers can also lead to relapse.
 Therapy helps people overcome these obstacles.